Contáctanos

 There are two types of ankyloglossia:

-In addition, in this session, the initial treatment with the physical therapist will work on the cervical muscles and lingual mobility, and exercises for home will be taught.
+In addition, in this session, the initial treatment with the physiotherapist will focus on the cervical muscles and tongue mobility, and exercises will be taught for home use.

 Frenotomy is a short and simple procedure in which parents can be present at all times and consists of making a small cut in the baby's frenulum, lifting the tongue slightly.
 It is performed with sterilized scissors, with minimal bleeding, as the tissue heals very quickly.
 After making the cut, it is tamponed with gauze and immediately the baby is put to the breast, bottle or pacifier, according to the parents' preference.